refinedev/refine/documentation/docs/api-reference/mantine/hooks/form/useForm.md

 You can use it to manage the invalidations that will occur at the end of the mutation.

-By default it's invalidates following queries from the current `resource`:
+By default it invalidates following queries from the current `resource`:

 -   on `create` or `clone` mode: `"list"` and `"many"`
 -   on `"edit"` mode: `"list"`, `"many"` and `"detail"`